CallMeRyu/SuperiorSurvivors_Revisited/README.md

 - Updated Alt spawning: You now can choose 0% to 100% chance for alt spawning to take effect each hour

-Update 14 Experimental - Upload 7 (Not yet released)
+Update 14 Experimental - Upload 7 (Current)
 - More work towards NPCs tasks when they're the companion role (To following the main player) so they don't run away
 - More work into making the NPCs to enforce walking